Field Hockey Fundamentals: How To Begin Field Hockey For Newbies

 Understanding Field Hockey Uniforms

-Field hockey uniforms typically consist of a jersey, shorts or skirt, and socks.
+Field hockey uniforms typically consist of a , shorts or skirt, and socks.
 The jersey should be comfortable and allow for ease of movement.
 It's common for teams to have home and away jerseys, so make sure you have the appropriate colors for each game.
 The shorts or skirt should be comfortable and allow for unrestricted movement.
 It's important to wear long socks that cover your shin guards to secure them in place and provide additional protection.
 Your uniform should always be clean, in good condition, and free of any jewelry or accessories that may cause injury.

 Basic Rules